nachoSO/CarND-Vehicle-Detection-master/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 As I described in the last section, I based my approach taking into account the classifier accuracy.
-I tried a lot of combinations, mainly  of the color space and the # orientations, because those parameters are the most important used to characterize the features (based on my experience in the project).
+I tried a lot of combinations, mainly  of the color space, the # orientations and the HOG pixels per cell, because those parameters are the most important used to characterize the features (based on my experience in the project).
 For instance, the accuracy playing with the color_space
     #Accuracy: 0.988457207207 = YUV
     #Accuracy: 0.991272522523 = YCrCb <- color space used